unknown81311/DCP/README.md

 ```
 the stilll phto will be the original photo that you see withought you hovering over their profile, the animated photo is shown once you hover over their profile, then you agree that I am not affeliated with anything that happends (add `x` in the box).
 ---
+## EXPECT BUGS AND THINGS NOT TO WORK!
+---
 more cool custimization librarys comming!